Enbridge Northern Gateway Pipelines: First Nations/Aboriginal groups

 Aboriginal groups' main concern was that the pipeline might spill and pollute the Fraser River.
 Many Aboriginal groups opposed the Northern Gateway pipeline proposal, though some others signed agreements supporting it.
 Enbridge and some Aboriginal groups disagreed on the extent of this support and opposition.
 Several coalitions and alliances produced formal declarations unequivocally rejecting the intrusion of an oil pipeline on aboriginal lands.
 These included Yinka Dene Alliance, Heiltsuk Nation, Coastal First Nations, and Save the Fraser.
 The Wet'suwet'en First Nation opposed the pipeline, as well as many Dakelh First Nations including the Saik'uz First Nation.

-The Joint Review Panel travelled to the Heiltsuk Nation in April 2012 for hearings into the Enbridge Northern Gateway Pipeline proposal.
+The JRP travelled to the Heiltsuk Nation in April 2012 for hearings into the pipeline proposal.
 "By some counts, a third of Bella Bella's 1,095 residents were on the street that day, one of the largest demonstrations in the community's history."
 Facing non-violent protest as part of the greeting at the airport, the JRP members suspended the hearings for a day and a half.
 While the hearings did resume, substantial time had been lost, meaning fewer people could present to the JRP than had planned.

 "As the young people of the community explained when they finally got the chance, their health and identity were inextricably bound up in their ability to follow in the footsteps of their forebears - fishing and paddling in the same waters, collecting kelp in the same tidal zones in the outer coastal islands, hunting in the same forests, and collecting medicines in the same meadows.
 Which is why Northern Gateway was seen not simply as a threat to the local fishery but as the possible undoing of all this intergenerational healing work.
 And therefore as another wave of colonial violence."